Content

 The standard procedure for obtaining permanent residency in Spain includes the following stages:

-In most cases, to move to Spain for permanent residency, the applicant must first obtain a category D long-stay visa by applying through a Spanish consulate or embassy in their country of residence.
-The applicant submits the documents, completes the application form, waits for a decision, and receives a visa sticker in their passport if approved.
+In most cases, to move to Spain for permanent status, the applicant must first obtain a category D long-stay visa by applying through a Spanish consulate or embassy in their country of living.
+The applicant submits the documents, completes the application form, waits for a decision, and receives a visa sticker in their passport if approved. - Relocation to Spain and Legal Status.

-With the long-stay visa, the applicant enters Spain and may remain in the country until the visa expires.
-Before its expiration, the applicant must contact the local Immigration Office in the province where they are registered and apply for a temporary residence permit on the same grounds under which the visa was granted.
+After entering Spain with a long-stay visa, the applicant may remain in the country for the duration of its validity.
+Before the visa expires, they must contact the local Immigration Office in the province of registration and apply for legal status based on the same immigration category under which entry was authorized. - Residence Renewal and Long-Term Resident Status.

-The application for permanent residency is reviewed by the competent authorities within a period of up to 90 days.
+The application is reviewed by the competent authorities within a period of up to 90 days.
 If approved, the applicant receives an official notification via email or postal mail.
-Within 30 days of approval, the applicant must visit the local police station to apply for their permanent resident ID card, including fingerprint registration.
+Within 30 days, they must visit the local police station to apply for a resident card and complete fingerprint registration.

 Renewal of Permanent Residency and Grounds for Rejection